icgood/python-redis-multiwrite/README.md

 Then create a list of `redis.StrictRedis` objects for each remote datacenter redis instance.
 Cross-datacenter commands will also propogate to these connections before return.
-Create the `redis.RedisXdc` object using these two pieces of information:
+Create the `redismultiwrite.RedisMultiWrite` object using these two pieces of information:

     local = redis.StrictRedis(host='localhost')
-    xdc = [redis.StrictRedis(host='redis.example.com')]
+    remote = [redis.StrictRedis(host='redis.example.com')]
-    conn = redisxdc.RedisXdc(local, xdc)
+    conn = redismultiwrite.RedisMultiWrite(local, remote)

-The new `RedisXdc` object will functionally mimic a `StrictRedis` object, routing all standard calls to the local `StrictRedis` object.
+The new `RedisMultiWrite` object will functionally mimic a `StrictRedis` object, routing all standard calls to the local `StrictRedis` object.

-The `RedisXdc` object will also have 4 extra methods: `set_everywhere`, `delete_everywhere`, `expire_everywhere`, and `setex_everywhere`.
+The `RedisMultiWrite` object will also have 4 extra methods: `set_everywhere`, `delete_everywhere`, `expire_everywhere`, and `setex_everywhere`.
 These methods
 correspond to the original, with the added benefit of simultaneously being performed against all the remote redis connections.